 At the Tigertown NIKE Camp, players get to train on a professional field while refining their skills and making new friends.
 At camp each facet of the game will be covered and campers will see their game be taken to the next level!

-Directing this NIKE Baseball Camp at Tiger Town is Head Baseball Coach at Southeastern University, Jason Beck.
+Directing this Nike Baseball Camp at Tiger Town is Head Baseball Coach at Montreat College, Jason Beck.

 - Multi-level ability grouping

 - Discussion topics: preparing for college baseball and personal goal setting

 - Daily emphasis on fundamental development, team play and more